72% of participants in one CBM study were cured of Social Anxiety Disorder

 Cognitive Bias Modification can help Boost Your Mood, Reduce Stress and Break Addiction

-Cognitive Bias Modification (CBM) is a computer-based therapy that works by gradually changing your attentional bias.
+Cognitive Bias Modification (CBM), also known as Attentional Bias Training (ABT), is a computer-based therapy that works by gradually changing your attentional bias.
 An attentional bias is the tendency for our perceptions to be affected by our recurring thoughts.
 To put it another way: what we pay attention to in the world around us has a lot to do with what we’re thinking about.
 For example, a person who thinks a lot about clothes and fashion will be quick to notice what other people are wearing.
 Similarly, a depressed person whose thoughts are mostly negative will tend to only pay attention to negative events going on around them.
 In other words, they have a negative attentional bias.
 A negative bias can be very useful in dangerous situations, because it can quickly draw your attention to any potential threats and help you to avoid the danger, but in normal, everyday situations, having a tendency to automatically zoom in and focus on negative information can cause stress, anxiety and depression

 The trouble with a negative bias